rws481664swr/capstone-project/README.md

       - username: admin
       - password: password

+###### A note about testing users: The users are enrolled in courses already and teachers are set up to teach them as example data.
+There are routes in the API that handle this, and joining a course is possible given the course id, but it is mainly intended to be done with the API in conjunction with a learning management system.

 ## Deployment Instructions
  - To deploy locally, clone the repository and run npm install in both the frontend and backend project folders.